 Plain radiograph

-There is often a high riding humeral head abutting the acromion or acromioclavicular joint indicating rotator cuff tears.
-There may be signs also of rotator cuff arthropathy.
+There is often a high-riding humeral head abutting the undersurface of the acromion or acromioclavicular joint, indicating rotator cuff tears.
+There may also be signs of rotator cuff tear arthropathy.

-after injection of arthrogram solution into the glenohumeral joint, the solution will decompress and extend into the subacromial-subdeltoid bursa (through the cuff tear) and into the acromioclavicular joint
+After injection of arthrogram solution into the glenohumeral joint, the solution will decompress and extend into the subacromial-subdeltoid bursa (through the cuff tear) and into the AC joint, the so-called geyser sign 1.

 Ultrasound